tobyhodges/fair-research-software/episodes/06-documenting-code.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How should we document our code?
+- Why are documentation and repository metadata important and how they support FAIR software?
+- What are the minimum elements of documentation needed to support FAIR software?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain why documentation and repository metadata are important and how they support FAIR software.
-- Recognise the minimum elements of documentation needed to support FAIR software
+After completing this episode, participants should be able to:

-- Use a CITATION.cff file to add citation instructions to your code repository
+- Use a`README` file to provide an overview and a `CITATION.cff` file to add citation instructions to a code repository
 - Describe the main types of software documentation (tutorials, how to guides, reference and explanation).
 - Apply a documentation framework to write effective documentation of any type.
-- Describe the different formats available for delivering software documentation (markdown files, wikis, static webpages).
+- Describe the different formats available for delivering software documentation (Markdown files, wikis, static webpages).
 - Implement MkDocs to generate and manage comprehensive project documentation

 ::::::::::::::::::::::::::::::::::::::::::::::::